bradyslot/greedy-torrent/README.md

-# greedy-torrent
+# Greedy Torrent

 [![CI](https://github.com/bradyslot/greedy-torrent/actions/workflows/ci.yml/badge.svg)](https://github.com/bradyslot/greedy-torrent/actions)
 [![GHCR](https://img.shields.io/badge/latest-blue?style=flat&logo=docker&logoColor=ffffff&label=greedy-torrent&labelColor=555555&color=0366d6)](https://ghcr.io/bradyslot/greedy-torrent)

-## Take and don't give back
+Download your favourite Linux ISO's in peace knowing that the powers that be will not mistake you for one of those filthy pirates.

+## Only Receive Never Send

 - Breaking the law is bad mmmk...
-- You shouldn't be sharing files with strangers on the internet.
+- You shouldn't be sharing files with strangers on the internet, kids.
-- Don't do either of these things!
+- Don't disappoint your Big Brother now :eyes:

 This is a dockerized qbittorrent-nox that is built against a patched version of libtorrent with the function body of [bt_peer_connection::write_piece](https://github.com/arvidn/libtorrent/blob/RC_2_0/src/bt_peer_connection.cpp#L2632)